- Grand Canyon University - B.S. in Healthcare Administration, and M.S. in Health Administration

 HR Managers lend their talents to large companies and healthcare networks to direct hiring and training practices, and ensure staff are allocated to departments in sufficient numbers and at the proper time and place to meet demand.
 It’s all about maximizing efficiency.

-HR managers in healthcare organization earned a salary that very nearly hit the six-figure mark taken as a national average:
+HR managers in healthcare organization earned a salary that very nearly hit the six-figure mark at the national median:

 #9 Health Care Consultant